Load Text File Java: Master Document Editing with GroupDocs.Editor

 Why use GroupDocs.Editor for Java?

-• Broad format support – Works with TXT, DOCX, PDF, and many other formats.
+• Broad format support – Works with 30+ input and output formats, including TXT, DOCX, PDF, and HTML.

-• Built‑in encoding handling – Guarantees correct Unicode processing.
+• Built‑in encoding handling – Guarantees correct Unicode processing, especially UTF‑8.

 • Advanced formatting options – Recognizes lists, manages leading/trailing spaces, and preserves layout.

-• Scalable performance – Designed to handle large documents when you configure memory and chunk processing.
+• Scalable performance – Designed to handle documents up to 500 MB when you enable chunked processing and configure JVM memory.

 Prerequisites